Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 **SDV** (Software Defined Visibility) is the concept of using software-defined networking (SDN) principles to enhance and manage network visibility.
-This is important in large network environments to monitoring and analyzing network traffic for security, performance optimization, and troubleshooting.
+This is important in large network environments for monitoring and analyzing network traffic for security, performance optimization, and troubleshooting.